 “Probably that John Mus.
 He’s a wild one.
 My sister says he stole her husband’s wedding ring, the wine out of the Chapel cellar, and the gaoler’s pretty wife.
 A genuine rogue.”

 Dûae spoke as if her own experience perfectly captured the essence of how things work.
-Her own limited social circle and narrow range of experience were, she thought, a perfect microcosm of the wide world.
+Her limited social circle and narrow range of experience were, she thought, a perfect microcosm of the wide world.
 But GaGa understood, perhaps more than she let on.

 The orphans were not yet awake, or pretending as much.
 Just a few minutes earlier GaGa had tossed a handful of sausages onto an iron skillet, and now the small but tidy kitchen was beginning to fill with a mouthwatering smell.
 Listening as the fat sizzled, GaGa knew the children would soon come racing down from the maze of keepsakes, curiosities, and creations they shared above.
 Though she almost encouraged the pair in their wandering, wondering ways, she was a practical woman, and she wanted that room clean.
 And she wanted those nails hammered in.
-If it took sausages to get them rousted from bed in time to complete their chores, she would to cast that lure.
+If it took sausages to get them rousted from bed in time to complete their chores, she was ready to cast that lure.

 All of a sudden there came a knock at the door.
 Without waiting for an invitation, in walked a stout young dwarf, swaggering and spruce in a rustic way.
 He bore a beautiful crossbow worked all over with silver filigree.
 The important-seeming dwarf looked around the poorly-lit room haughtily.
 ‘Those for me?” he asked.
 As he was reaching for one of the sausages, GaGa noticed the curious faces of Mills and Gramm peeking down from atop the darkened stair.
 She turned back to watch this obnoxious newcomer snap off a bite of the breakfast she was preparing.